Nov05/kaggle--feedback-prize-ell/README.md

 	* `input` and `working` folders - simulate the Kaggle folders
 		* the Kaggle data files and sample submission files are stored in `\input\feedback-prize-english-language-learning`
 		* the Kaggle Notebook working and output direcotry is `\working`
-		* your own or someone else's datasets (which might include repos, python library wheel files, models, etc. uploaded to Kaggle) will be linked as sub-directories (by clicking on the `add data` button) under the `input` directory
+		* your own or someone else's datasets (which might include repos, python library wheel files, models, etc. uploaded to Kaggle) will be linked as sub-directories (by clicking on the `Add Data` button) under the `input` directory
 	* `main.yml` - GitHub Actions `upload github code to kaggle`

 <img src="https://raw.githubusercontent.com/Nov05/pictures/master/kaggle--feedback-prize-ell/2023-09-20%2001_38_46-Greenshot-min.jpg">